drogatkin/7Bee/README.md

 You will be prompted few simple questions, you can just use default answers.
 Keep attention only to JDK root directory on WIndows systems.
 If your platform is Windows, then it is recommended to add 7Bee installation bin directory in your SYSTEM path.
-Just change Windows environment to add the path as installation script advises.
+Just change Windows environment to add the path as the installation script advises.
 Now you should be able to launch <b>bee</b> command and execute build scripts without limitations.